 Form D-400 Schedule AM.
-Enter your name, address, and social security number in black or blue ink only.
-In addition, if you are married and filing a joint return, enter your spouse's name and social security number.
-If your mailing address has changed since you filed your original 2018 North Carolina State income tax return, fill in the applicable circle.
+Enter the calendar or other tax year being amended, your name, address, and social security number in black or blue ink only.
+In addition, if you are married filing jointly, enter your spouse's name and social security number.
+If your mailing address has changed since you filed your original 2019 North Carolina state income tax return, fill in the applicable circle.